ocelot-inc/ocelotgui/README.md

 it is open source (GPL), it is written in C++, and it makes use of the Qt multi-platform widget library.</P>

-<P>The product status is: alpha.
+<P>The product status is: beta.
 It has been known to work as described in
-this manual on several Linux distros but it would be premature to recommend use with critical production systems.
-We are making only one guarantee, that we will try to address any bug reports and answer questions from people examining the source code.</P>
+this manual on several Linux distros.
+It is stable, in the sense that there are no known severe errors and the features are frozen until the version 1.0 release, which is planned for April 2016.
+Ocelot will address any bug reports and will answer any questions.</P>

 <H3 id="downloading-installing-and-building">Downloading, installing, and building</H3><HR>